The Globe

 The Barcaldine Tree of Knowledge Festival will be in full swing over the Labour Day long weekend this year – and you’re all invited.
 The event will run from Friday the 1st to Monday 4th of May.
 The Festival showcases the community spirit and all that is great about Barcaldine and the outback.

 Enjoy a night out on Oak Street on Friday night with entertainment and food stalls.
 Saturday will be jam-packed with markets, the Tree of Knowledge Cup Race Meeting and evening entertainment including goat races.
 Celebrations continue on Sunday with Barcy RevFest, miniature train rides, a church service and rugby league matches.
 The festival concludes with the May Day march and celebrations on Monday with entertainment for the whole family.
-Definitely a great weekend to be in Barcaldine.
+Hence, there are a bunch of fun things to do in Barcaldine.

 Around Town